Recent Developments in Number Theory

 Registration for all (including speakers) who would like to request financial support (see below) have to be completed by April 15.
 You can register here: Registration Page.

 All participants will also have to register on site between 8am and 8:45am on the first day.
 See the Schedule page for more information.

 - The Institute for Mathematics and its Applications (IMA) through its Participating Institution (PI) Program.
 PI members may use IMA/PI funds to support personnel’s travel to this conference.

 Limited funds are available to help support participant lodging and travel costs, particularly to those who are graduate students, early-career researchers, and/or members of groups that are under-represented in mathematics.

 Financial support can be requested in the registration page.
-Pending confirmation of funding, we expect the conference will pay for lodging (at the Hilton Knoxville — see Accommodations below) of participants who request it in their registration (and registered by the deadline of April 15).
+We expect the conference will pay for lodging (at the Hilton Knoxville — see Accommodations below) of participants who request it in their registration (and registered by the deadline of April 15).
 Some extra support for travel for those not giving talks might also be available, but cannot be guaranteed and the actual amounts will only be known after the conference.